NSCA vs ACSM 2026 — what changed

 Should I use the NSCA bands or the ACSM 2026 bands?

 Use both.
-The load table highlights the NSCA traditional band (which is field-default and what most programs are written in), and the ACSM 2026 callout flags where the new position stand differs materially.
-For strength, the practical difference is small — 80% is the floor either way.
-For power, ACSM 2026 widens the band to 30–70% (vs the older 50–75%), explicitly recognizing that light-load high-velocity work also builds power.
-For hypertrophy, ACSM 2026 makes load percentage less central — proximity-to-failure (RIR) and weekly volume matter more than hitting a specific %1RM band.
-The calculator surfaces both framings; pick the one that matches what your program is built around.
+The load table highlights the NSCA traditional band (field-default for most written programs); the ACSM 2026 callout flags where the new position stand differs materially.
+For strength the practical difference is small — 80% is the floor either way.
+For power, ACSM 2026 widens the band to 30–70% (vs the older 50–75%), recognizing that light-load high-velocity work also builds power.
+For hypertrophy, ACSM 2026 makes load percentage less central — proximity-to-failure (RIR) and weekly volume matter more than a specific %1RM band.
+Pick whichever framing matches what your program is built around.

 What is RIR and why does it matter?